Thermodynamic Formalism for Quantum Channels: Entropy, Pressure, Gibbs channels and generic properties: Introduction

 For a fixed $\mu$ and a general $L$ we present a natural concept of entropy for a channel in order to develop a version of Gibbs formalism which seems natural to us.
-Example \ref{Mark1} in section \ref{exam} (related to Markov Chains) will show that our definition is a natural extension of the classical concept of entropy.
-We point out that the definition of entropy we will consider here is a generalization of the concept described on the papers \cite{baraviera2010thermodynamic}, \cite{BLLT2} and \cite{BLLT1}.
-This particular way of defining entropy is inspired by results of \cite{slomczynski2003dynamical} which consider iterated function systems.
+Example $\ref{Mark1}$ in Section $\ref{exam}$ (the Markov model in quantum information) will show that our definition is a natural extension of the classical concept of entropy.
+We point out that the definition of entropy we will consider here is a generalization of the concept described on the papers $\cite{baraviera2010thermodynamic}$, $\cite{BLLT2}$ and $\cite{BLLT1}$.
+This particular way of defining entropy is inspired by the results of $\cite{slomczynski2003dynamical}$ which consider iterated function systems.

+For a given $H: M_k \to M_k$ (which plays the role of a Hamiltonian) we present a version of the Ruelle Theorem for $\phi_H$: a variational principle of pressure related to an eigenvalue problem for a kind of Ruelle operator (see Theorem \ref{peqlog}).

+A question of terminology: the operator $H$ (mentioned above as Hamiltonian) could also be naturally called Liouvillian; it would make perfect sense taking into account that $M_k$ is an algebra of quantum observables where the operator acts (Heisenberg picture of QM).
+The notation $L$ used by the authors in \cite{benoist2017invariant} was probably inspired by their understanding that $L$ plays the role of a Liouvillian operator.

-We say that $E\subset \C_k^n$ is $(L, \mu)$-invariant if $L(v)(E)\subset E$, for all $v $ in the support of $\mu$.
-Given $L: M_k\to M_k$ and $\mu$ on $M_k$, we say that $L$ is $\Phi$-Erg for $\mu$, if there exists an unique minimal non-trivial space $E$, such that, $E$ is $(L, \mu)$-invariant.
-We will show in section \ref{gen} that for a fixed $\mu$ (with more than one point in the support) the set of $L$ such that it is $\Phi$-Erg for $\mu$ is generic.
-In fact the set of $L$ which are irreducible is dense according to Theorem \ref{coi})
+We say that $E\subset \C^k$ is $(L, \mu)$-invariant if $L(v)(E)\subset E$, for all $v $ in the support of $\mu$.
+Given $L: M_k\to M_k$ and $\mu$ on $M_k$, we say that $L$ is $\phi$-Erg for $\mu$, if there exists an unique minimal non-trivial space $E$, such that, $E$ is $(L, \mu)$-invariant.
+We will show in Section $\ref{gen}$ that for a fixed $\mu$ (with more than one point in the support) the set of $L$ such that it is $\phi$-Erg for $\mu$ is generic.
+In fact, the set of $L$ which are irreducible is dense according to Theorem $\ref{coi}$.

 The introduction of this variable $L$ allows us to consider questions of a generic nature in this type of problem.